Kansas City International Airport: TWA's "Airport of the Future"

 In 1966, voters in a 24:1 margin approved a $150 million bond issue following a campaign by Mayor Ilus W. Davis to move the city's main airport to an expanded Mid-Continent.
 The city had considered building its new airport 5 mi north of downtown Kansas City in the Missouri River bottoms, as well as locations in southern Jackson County, Missouri, but decided to stick with the property it already owned.

 The airport property was in an unincorporated area of Platte County until the small town of Platte City, Missouri, annexed the airport during construction.
 Kansas City eventually annexed the airport.
 Kivett and Myers designed the terminals and control tower; it was dedicated on October 23, 1972, by U.S. Vice President Spiro Agnew.
 After a few finishing touches, MCI officially opened for business on November 11, 1972, at 1:22 am.
 Labor strife and interruptions raised its cost to $250 million.
 Kansas City renamed the airport Kansas City International Airport (although it kept MCI as its airport code).
 TWA, Braniff, and everyone moved to MCI.

 Many design decisions were driven by TWA, which envisioned the facility as its hub, with 747s and Supersonic Transports whisking people from America's heartland to all points on the globe.
 Streets around the airport included Mexico City Avenue, Brasília Avenue, Paris Street, London Avenue, and Tel Aviv Avenue.
 TWA vetoed concepts to model the airport on Washington–Dulles and Tampa, because those two airports had people movers, which it deemed too expensive.
 TWA insisted on "Drive to Your Gate" with flight gates 75 ft from the roadway (signs along the roadway showed the flights leaving each gate).
 The single-level terminals had no stairs, similar to a plan that would be built at Dallas/Fort Worth.

 TWA's vision for the future of flight that had been pioneered by the TWA Flight Center at JFK Airport in New York City (which also featured cars close to the gates design) proved troublesome almost from the start.
 The terminals turned out to be unfriendly to the 747 since arriving flights discharged hundreds of passengers at a time into gate areas and surrounding halls.
 When security checkpoints were hardened after 9/11, they were difficult and expensive to implement since passenger seating areas had to be walled off from the main concourses.
 As a result, passenger services were nonexistent downstream of the security checkpoint in the gate area.
 No restrooms were available, and shops, restaurants, newsstands, ATMs or any other passenger services were not available without exiting the secure area and being re-screened upon re-entry.

-Shortly after the airport opened, TWA asked that the terminals be rebuilt to address these issues.
-Kansas City, citing the massive cost overruns on a newly built airport to TWA's specifications, refused, prompting TWA to move its hub to St. Louis.